-The shake feature enables you to mix the contents of the wells in a plate before each read cycle, which makes it possible to perform kinetic analysis of solid-phase, enzyme-mediated reactions (shake is not critical for liquid-phase reactions).
+You use the Shake feature to mix the contents of the wells in a plate before each read cycle, which makes it possible to perform kinetic analysis of solid-phase, enzyme-mediated reactions.
+(Shake is not critical for liquid-phase reactions.)

-Temperature controls enable the instrument to regulate the temperature of the plate chamber from 4°C above ambient to 45°C.
+Temperature controls allow the instrument to regulate the temperature of the plate chamber from 5° C above ambient to 45° C.